mattsse/chromiumoxide/README.md

     }
 ```

-If you need something else, the `execute` function allows for writing your own command wrappers.
+If you need something else, the `Page::execute` function allows for writing your own command wrappers.
 PRs are very welcome.

 ### Add chromiumoxide to your project